paf31/blog-source/posts/2015-07-31-Stackless-PureScript.markdown

 That is, it's not clear how to extend the `Gosub` trick to the free monad _transformer_ if we want to be able to transform an arbitrary monad.

-Additionally, the approach of putting a monad transformer _outside_ free is not as useful as we'd like if we want to be able to use free monad transformers in PureScript to describe coroutines, since we often want the `Eff` monad at the bottom of the stack, and there is no `EffT` transformer!
+Additionally, the approach of putting a monad transformer _outside_ `Free` is not as useful as we'd like if we want to be able to use free monad transformers in PureScript to describe coroutines, since we often want the `Eff` monad at the bottom of the stack, and there is no `EffT` transformer!

-Fortunately, not all is lost.
+Fortunately, all is not lost.
 A neat trick known to the PureScript community saves the day.

 ## Tail Recursive Monads